Carnival in Barranquilla

 Climate

 It is warm year-round in Barranquilla, with an average temperature of over 27 degrees and a maximum temperature of 31-33 degrees.
 There is high humidity and little wind.
 You can visit Barranquilla all year round.
 In the period from November to April there is the most wind.
 The warmest month is August.
 Most rain falls between August and December and the least rain falls in January and February.
-Hotel with air conditioning is not a luxury.
+A hotel with air conditioning is highly recommended.
 We were in Barranquilla in mid-September and the humidity was not too bad.
-We stayed in Riomar and noticed that -because of its location close to the sea- there was a cooling breeze.
+We stayed in Riomar and noticed that -because of its location close to the sea- there was a very pleasant, refreshing breeze.

 Safety